 “Shopping for dress number one was a different process because it was about finding the perfect dress—when I didn’t quite know what I was even looking for," she says.
 "It’s been fun creating this custom dress because it’s the opposite of dress shopping.
 It's knowing what I want and bringing it to life."

-Due to travel restrictions and COVID-19 safety measures, Megan and Uche have been working to create the look virtually on Zoom.
+Megan and Uche began working to create the look virtually on Zoom.
 And while both say they would have loved to work together in person, they have not let the distance get in the way of their collaboration.
 “It has actually been a seamless process!" reveals Uche.

 To start, the pair took inventory of Uche's fashion aesthetics—what she liked and disliked, what fabrics she wanted, and her silhouette preferences.
 Once Megan got a sense of Uche's style, she drew up a few sketches and created the prototype.
 "She absolutely nailed it!” says Uche.